 Enable screen sharing feature on Mac

 When on the same network, users must enable screen sharing from settings first:

 - Go to System Preferences > Sharing

-- Enable ‘Screen sharing’ from the menu on the left side of window.
-On selection, user’s Mac name will automatically be converted in to an IP address as well, so that users can keep their Mac’s name private.
+- Enable ‘Screen sharing’ from the menu on the left side of the window.
+On selection, the user’s Mac name will automatically be converted into an IP address as well, so that users can keep their Mac’s name private.

 - For additional options, tap on ‘computer settings’ to turn on the following: users would need permission before sharing or to set a password to allow screen sharing.

-- In the same window, users can change their Mac’s name, allow all users or only specific user the access their computer.
+- In the same window, users can change their Mac’s name, allow all users or only specific users the access their computer.

 Select network via Finder app Sharing